snsolank/TelemetryService/README.md

-# EP1 Telemetry Service communication with Kafka
+# EP1 Telemetry Micro-Service communication with Kafka
  - Telemetry Service consumes the messages which are published on kafka topic by MQTT Broker
  ## Steps to Start Telemetry Service Locally
  - Install Apache Kafka